mario2904/docker-hadoop-cluster/README.md

 ### Slave Nodes

-If you don't care which slave node you get to acces then just run the command:
+If you don't care which slave node you get to access then just run the command:

 ```bash
 docker-compose exec slave bash